Select Page

 City Pier visitors gather around a woman who just caught hundreds of tiny bait fish through cast netting on Anna Maria Island.

 3. Window shop.
 Don’t have any money to spend?
 Don’t worry.
 Window shopping is fun on Anna Maria Island.
 First, there’s Pine Avenue, which has an array of eateries and shops and is flanked by the beach on one end and Anna Maria City Pier on the other end.
 When you’re ready to spend a little cash on food, you have a few choices.
 Two of our faves are The Donut Experiment and Poppo’s Taqueria, both popular destinations that have now expanded in the Bradenton area (Poppo’s) or around Florida (The Donut Experiment).
 Read our previous Pine Avenue articles here and here.
 There are also some cool shops on other parts of the island.
-Our top picks: The Original Sand Dollar Gift Shop, which sells affordable coastal décor and jewelry; and Rader’s Reef, an old-fashioned seashell and antique shop where you just might have the privilege of meeting the owners’ basset hound.
+Our top picks: The Original Sand Dollar Gift Shop, which sells affordable coastal décor and jewelry; and Rader’s Reef, an old-fashioned seashell and antique shop.

 Bayfront Park is another place where you can enjoy Anna Maria Island for free.